 The exact same narrative of not being openly yourself, outwardly fitting into the mainstream and hiding your differences is the viewpoint that’s historically caused many LGBTQ+ individuals to grow up feeling shameful.

-An outdated viewpoint
+Autism’s outdated viewpoint

 It’s also an outdated viewpoint for the field of neurodiversity – diagnoses help children gain access to further support; diagnoses (from an educated viewpoint) help spread awareness of autism and other conditions to teachers and parents who would otherwise be none the wiser; and they help give the autistic child a sense of identity.

 Trust me, growing up autistic with no diagnosis and no emotional support for your differences is crushing.
 A common simile that autists cite feeling like is ‘someone from another planet’.
 An outsider.

 To deny a young autistic person a sense of agency, autonomy and individualism by effectively hiding their true self is to make them feel shameful.

 Autism is not a label, just as Gay is not a label.
 An autistic person is autistic and a gay person is gay.
 Using shame based narratives says more about the person with this viewpoint and their core beliefs than it does about the individual in question.

 The take home message here is, please support your autistic relatives to be themselves; they don’t have to shout their autisticness from the rooftops; they can disclose it when it’s appropriate and timely.
 But to deliberately hide or diminish it for fear of others’ reactions is not healthy.